 You can visit Veliki Tabor and a few other sights in Zagorje region on a tour from Zagreb – click here for details.

 If you are looking for more like an active day trip from Zagreb you should consider Risnjak National Park, located some 130km from the capital towards Istria.

 This area is known for the diverse nature since it’s between the Alps and Dinaric Alps.
 The highest peak of Risnjak National Park Veliki Risnjak (1528 m above sea level) but there are many walking and hiking trails in the area so you can easily find the one that suits your needs.

-It is possible to visit Risnjak National Park with a professional guide – you can find details here.
+It is possible to visit Risnjak National Park with a professional guide on a day trip from Zagreb – you can find details here.

 Medvednica, a mountain range just outside of Zagreb, is another idea of a day trip to nature.
 You can reach the highest peak, Sljeme (1035 m above sea level) by the chair lift, on top you will find the hotel or the tv tower.

 In the wintertime, this is the favorite area for locals to go skiing and even some international skiing competitions take place here.

 The area is a protected nature park and is a great place to visit all year long – there are many hiking trails you can choose from to explore the area.

 Tour local wineries

 If you like trying local wine during your travels you will be pleased to know that the area surrounding Zagreb is known for good wine, it’s just not very popular outside Croatia.
 There are many family-owned wineries producing high-quality wine you might not find anywhere else.